 However, be mindful that guest checkouts may result in a lack of customer data for analytics and retargeting.
 Striking a balance between convenience and data collection is essential.
 You can optimize the process further by providing social login options, allowing customers to log in using their existing social media accounts.

-Read Also: Winning Digital Sales Strategies for B2C Companies
+Read Also: Developing a Winning Sales Strategy for Startups

 3. Clear Call-to-Action (CTA) Buttons